JasonLvernex/Uncert_Quant_SPICE/README.md

 1. Launch the notebook: SPICE_Uncert_nbTest.ipynb

-2.Follow the notebook to:
+2. Follow the notebook to:

---- 1. Load basis and anatomical inputs
+    1. Load basis and anatomical inputs

 ## Citation